SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/25-chapter.md

-#edited/gary
+# Chapter 25
 ## Bella

 The worn kitchen table sits between us, the rolled painting a reminder of the devastating truth, an open wound.
 Remnants of our earlier turmoil lie strewn across the floor, shards of ceramic scattered like broken promises.
 The silence is thick, wrapping around us like a suffocating blanket.

-"I've failed you," Luca's voice breaks the stillness, a soft murmur barely rising above the quiet hum of the old refrigerator.
+"I've failed you," Luca's voice breaks the stillness, a soft murmur barely rising above the quiet hum of the generator.
 His gaze is locked on the tabletop as if seeking solace in its scarred and weathered surface.
 "I'm going to get us killed."

 I watch him, the raw vulnerability etched on his features pulling at my heart.
 I reach across the table, resting my hand on his clenched fist.
 "It's not your fault, Luca," I tell him.
 My voice is steady, the words echoing my belief.
 "You didn't know it was a fake.
 Your plan was solid, given what you knew."